Steve Smith (cricketer): Tour of India 2017

 Following the training at ICC's Cricket Academy Centre in Dubai, Smith began the tour of India with a century in their maiden warm-up match in Mumbai.
 He replicated his ton in the first Test in Pune where he produced his first century in the Indian Subcontinent, accompanied by the support of his bowlers to win their first Test match in India since 2004 and breaking India's 19 match undefeated streak, stretching from 2012.
 Veteran commentator Harsha Bhogle and other Indian Media rated Smith's third innings hundred at Pune as one of the best ever by a visiting player in India.
-The Wisden described Smith's ton as an impossible hundred on a minefield of a pitch at Pune where all other batsman from both sides struggled to get a decent score.
+The Wisden described Smith's ton as an impossible hundred on a minefield of a pitch at Pune where all other batsman from both teams struggled to get a decent score.

 Our choice as the best Test innings is when the world's leading Test batsman defied form and a devilish pitch to produce a most unlikely, match-winning hundred.

 — — Wisden on Smith's Pune hundred.

 In the 3rd Test match in Ranchi, which is the first-ever Test match hosted at this venue, Steve Smith scored yet another century, 178 not out.
 This is the third-highest score by an Australian cricketer in Test matches played in India and the highest by an Australian Captain.
 In the fourth Test in Dharmasala, Smith scored 111 in the first innings which helped Australia to a first innings score of 300.
 In the second innings, Smith played a ball onto his stumps after scoring a rapid and threatening 17 runs off 15 balls.
 Smith was the highest run scorer in the series, scoring 499 runs at an average of 71.29, including three centuries.